Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture6.md

   --mint-redeemer-file testnet/unit.json \
 ```

-- The mint argument says how much the transaction should mint and that's exactly this ```vv value.
+- The mint argument says how much the transaction should mint and that's exactly this ```v``` value.
 - Mint expects the script file.
 - Mint also expects a redeemer file.
 The redeemer, recall for this minting policy was just type unit.
 Therefore, we need unit represented as json.